 Supervisory and Administrative Management is a two-year career program designed to assist students in a wide variety of business occupations.
 The associate degree curriculum is structured to meet the needs of individuals interested in gaining or improving management skills.
-The program not only develops abilities to organize, coordinate, and evaluate the functions of a unit, department, or branch of an organization either in an industrial or administrative management capacity, but it also provides the fundamental management skills needed by the successful owner-manager of a business.
+The program not only develops abilities to organize, coordinate and evaluate the functions of a unit, department or branch of an organization in either an industrial or an administrative management capacity, but it also provides the fundamental management skills needed by the successful ownermanager of a business.

 First Year

 First Semester

 ACC 101 Principles of

 Accounting Theory I 3

 ENG 101 Composition 3

 MGT 111 Introduction to

 Business Organization 3

 MGT 160 Principles of

 Supervision 3

 PSY 101 Introduction to

 Psychology 3

 15

-Second Semester ,,,
+Second Semester 10

 ACC 102 Principles of

 Accounting Theory II 3

 DPR 101 Introduction to

 Data Processing 3

 English elective

 MGT 270 Principles of

 Management 3

-LPSY 145 Psychology in
+PSY 145 Psychology in

 Business and Industry 3

-15

-15
+· 15

+10

 Second Year

 First Semester

 ACC 211 Business Law I 3

 ECO 200 Introduction to

-Economics 3
+Economics

-MGT electives
+MGT electives 6

 MKT 245 Principles of

 Marketing 3

 15

-Second Semester 15
+Second Semester

-Humanities elective 0
+Humanities elective 3

-3

-MGT electives ь
+MGT electives 6

+MGT 218 Introduction to

-3
+Finance 3

-Finance MGT 291 Problems in Management 3
+MGT 291 Problems in Management

-•

 and Supervision 3

 15